Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - If you wish to use FFB Plugin over Supermodel's FFB then disable Supermodel's FFB.

 - When you launch game, ensure you have command -outputs=win for FFB Plugin to recieve Output Values etc

+- Ensure either MAME32.dll or MAME64.dll is with FFB Plugin files in Supermodel folder depending on 32bit or 64bit Supermodel

 *** TROUBLESHOOTING ***